jeroennoten/Laravel-AdminLTE/README.md

   ```

-## 6. Configuration
+## 6. Basic Configuration

-First, publish the configuration file (if you don't see the `adminlte.php` file inside the `config` folder):
+In order to change the package configuration, the configuration file should be published.
+So if you don't see the `adminlte.php` file inside the `config` folder, then publish the configuration file with the next command:

 ```sh
 php artisan adminlte:install --only=config
 ```

-Now, edit `config/adminlte.php` to configure the title, layout, menu, URLs etc. All configuration options are explained in the comments.
-However, we going to give a fast review here.
+Now, you are able to edit the `config/adminlte.php` file to configure the title, layout, menu, URLs etc. On the next sections, we going to review all the available configuration options.Let starts with the most basic ones.

 ### 6.1 Title

-The default title of your admin panel, this goes into the title tag of your page.
-You can override it per page with the title section.
-You can optionally also specify a title prefix and/or postfix.
+This is the default title for your admin panel, this goes into the title tag of your page.
+However, you can also override it per page with the title section.
+Optionally, you can also specify a title prefix and/or postfix.

 The following config options are available:

-- __`title`__: Default title.
+- __`title`__: The default title.
 - __`title_prefix`__: The title prefix.
 - __`title_postfix`__: The title postfix.

 ### 6.2 Favicon

 Favicons could be used easily.
 There are two different ways to do this.
-Please add all favicons in the dir public/favicons/.
+Please, add all the favicons in the `public/favicons/` folder.
+The next combinations of configuration options determine how the favicons are used:

 - __`['use_ico_only' => true, 'use_full_favicon' => false]`__

-  Whit this configuration the file `public/favicons/favicon.ico` is used.
+  Whit the previous configuration, the file `public/favicons/favicon.ico` will be used.

 - __`['use_ico_only' => false, 'use_full_favicon' => true]`__

-  Whit this configuration more favicon files in `public/favicons/` folder will be used.
-The activated code is:
+  Whit the previous configuration, multiple favicon files located on the `public/favicons/` folder will be used.
+The current code to use multiple favicons is the next one:

   ```blade
   <link rel="shortcut icon" href="{{ asset('favicons/favicon.ico') }}"/>
   <link rel="apple-touch-icon" sizes="57x57" href="{{ asset('favicons/apple-icon-57x57.png') }}">